jeffreycwitt/pl399/docs/18-internet-and-control.md

 <div class="discussion" markdown="1">

-<span class="respond">  Do you this is a reasonable demand?
+<span class="respond"/>  Do you this is a reasonable demand?
 Given all the things you have to learn to pursue whatever expertise you are pursuing, Lessig is also asking you to learn about the tools you use to accomplish your main task.

-<span class="respond">  People sometimes say, "a technology is successful when we no longer are aware of it."
+<span class="respond"/>  People sometimes say, "a technology is successful when we no longer are aware of it."
 Cars migh be a good example.
 Many of us regularly use a car as tool to get our main tasks done, but how many of us really know anything about how a car works?
 Does the general public really need to know anything about how cars work?

-<span class="respond"> If Lessig is correct about the need for the general public to understand how the Internet works, what then is different about cars and the Internet.
+<span class="respond"/> If Lessig is correct about the need for the general public to understand how the Internet works, what then is different about cars and the Internet.

-<span class="respond"> In a way Loyola, by including a computer science course in the core has implicitly said that "computer literacy" is important, not just for computer scientist, but for general citizens no matter what there major is?
+<span class="respond"/> In a way Loyola, by including a computer science course in the core has implicitly said that "computer literacy" is important, not just for computer scientist, but for general citizens no matter what there major is?
 If you've taken your CS course already, do you agree?
 Why?
 If not, how might you change the course in light of Lessig's plea and reflections in these chapters?

 </div>